dougbutner/web-4/README.md

 Geodomains can be nested, with a finite set of smaller areas making up the larger area, common in geopolitics, but this is not required.
 Geodomains can also be over-lapping or non-over-lapping.

-The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and more.
+The geo-social systems apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and more.

 ## The Democratic Web
 This paper is called "The Democratic Web" because the most obvious use of these ideas is to create a democracy for the purpose of running an organization (company, non-profit, etc) or a society (community, city, nation, etc).

 It makes sense that we start to build social systems alongside the existing geopolitical boundaries.

-## Creating Geo-social Layers
+## Creating Geo-social Systems
-To create geo-social layers, you first must define the **geographic stratification**, and then the requirements for an individual to be associated with that location.
+To create geo-social systems, you first must define the **geographic stratification**, and then the requirements for an individual to be associated with that location.

 ### Geodomain Stratification
 Across the globe, one geopolitical pattern seems to emerge.
 Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.